metal-stack/metalctl/docs/metalctl_firewall_create.md

 ```
       --bulk-output                  when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -d, --description string           Description of the firewall to create. [optional]
+      --dnsservers strings           dns servers to add to the machine or firewall. [optional]
   -f, --file string                  filename of the create or update request in yaml format, or - for stdin.

                                      Example: